yannfok/hockey/README.md

         /models
             - Contains Object that defines the Game /main.cpp
-            - contains the entry point
+            - Contains the entry point

 ## Details